Part 3: Water Rinse

 Some gemstones have a softer finish that may be dulled by frequent rinsing in water.
 We suggest NOT using Water Rinse to cleanse these gemstones and combination necklaces:

-Angelfire, Apatite Vitality, Apatite Strength, Apatite Purity, Blue Phoenix, Breanna, Brigid, Coral, Indigo, Lapis Lazuli, Lavender Light, Lavender Rainbow, Libra, Light Stream, Magic Gift, Malachite, Mother of Pearl, Ocean Rainbow, Patience, Purple Rainbow Fluorite, Purple Eagle, Quartzite, Rhodochrosite, Sodalight, Star Aqua, and True Self.
+Angelfire, Apatite Vitality, Apatite Strength, Apatite Purity, Blue Phoenix, Breanna, Brigid, Coral, Golden Phoenix, Indigo, Lapis Lazuli, Lavender Light, Lavender Rainbow, Libra, Light Stream, Magic Gift, Malachite, Mother of Pearl, Ocean Rainbow, Patience, Fluorite Rainbow, Pharaoh, Purple Eagle, Quartzite, Rhodochrosite, Sodalight, Star Aqua, and True Self.

 Know Your Gemstones